miguelgondu/blog_hugo/content/posts/2024-03-16/when-does-vanilla-gpr-fail.md

 By default, `gpytorch` considers no prior on the lengthscales. `botorch`'s default `SingleTaskGP` has a {{< katex >}}\lambda_i \sim \text{Gamma}(3, 6){{< /katex>}} prior, which has an average value of {{< katex >}}\mathbb{E}[\lambda_i] = 1/2{{< /katex >}} and a standard deviation of around {{< katex >}}\sigma_{\lambda_i} = 3/6^2 \approx 0.083{{< /katex >}}.
 Here's the density of this prior:[^thanks-to-Johannes]

 {{< figure src="/static/assets/hdgp_blogpost/gamma_density_.jpg" alt="A plot of the probability density function of a Gamma(3, 6)" class="largeSize" title="Default lengthscale prior in botorch.
-It places a strong priority on small lengthscales and doesn't scale with D." >}}
+It places priority on small lengthscales and doesn't scale with D." >}}

 [^thanks-to-Johannes]: Johannes Dürholt identified an error in my original post, where I used loc/scale instead of loc/rate for the parametrization of the Gamma distribution.
 Thanks!